tyataessence/tyataessence.github.io/_posts/trending/2025-10-06-deep-dive-ChatGpt.md

 In newer versions (like ChatGPT with memory), the model can remember facts about you across sessions — like your name, preferences, and previous topics — stored securely and retrievable later.

 💡 Think of short-term memory as your current browser tab, and long-term memory as your bookmarks and saved passwords.

 Internally, memory strategies involve **vector databases** that store embeddings (semantic fingerprints of information).
 When you ask a question, ChatGPT retrieves the most relevant embeddings using **similarity search**, then feeds them into context for reasoning as context augmentations.
 This is often called Retrieval Augemented Generation (RAG).

 ---

 ## <span style="color:#F1C40F">3.
-Comparision with the LLM Layers</span>
+Comparison with the LLM Layers</span>

-The term **"Large Language Model"** literally means it has *many layers* — both conceptually and computationally.
+The term **"Large Language Model"** literally means it has _many layers_ — both conceptually and computationally.

 ![LLM Diagrams]({{ '/assets/images/llm_diagrams.jpg' | relative_url }})